nbostech/wavelabs-client-api/README.md

     ENV['INSTAGRAM_SECRET'] = 'INSTAGRAM APP KEY'
  ```

   There are many ways to setup the ENV variables in rails.
-You can directly add them into your environment specific rb file, for example 'config/enviroments/development.rb' or you can use 'dot-env'/'figaro' gems.
+You can directly add them into your environment specific rb file, for example 'config/enviroments/development.rb' or you can use 'dot-env'or 'figaro' gems.

   Note: You can use above Wavelabs Server details.
 It's public.
 And you need to create your own apps for social logins & modify social login details.

   Now you are ready to communicate with the Server.
 Following is an example to send a sign_up request from ruby console:

      $auth_api = WavelabsClientApi::Client::Api::Core::AuthApi.new
-     $get_token_req = auth_api.get_auth_token("client_credentials", "oauth.client.r")
+     $get_token_req = auth_api.get_auth_token("client_credentials")
      $request = WavelabsClientApi::Client::Api::Core::UsersApi.new
      $sign_up_params = { :username  =>  "username",
                         :password  =>  "password123",